 The end of 2019 saw the publication of the revised CASS Standard which came into effect for reporting periods commencing 1 January 2020 onwards.
 Whilst the revised CASS Standard is not expected to materialise into significant changes in the expectation from auditors, it does however signify the constant appetite in the market to ensure firms are adhering with their CASS obligations.

 An example of this can be noted in one the changes in the CASS Standard – going forward, the auditor will be reporting to ‘those charged with governance’ in addition to the FCA.
 Whilst this may appear to be a technicality, it indicates that CASS should no longer be perceived as the responsibility of the CASS accountable individuals (SMF/CASS Oversight Officer) but in fact the responsibility of the Board and its directors.
 This subtle yet significant change makes it abundantly clear that the FRC, perhaps in conjunction with the FCA, would like the directors of firms to share the responsibility of CASS compliance and ultimately pay more attention to it.
 Once the revised CASS Standard does kick in, do not be surprised if your company directors are showing an increased interest in CASS.

 The spectrum of industries falling into the scope of the CASS regime is only increasing, with the most recent addition to the CASS fraternity being CASS 13 for Claims Management firms.
 Prior to that, it was Debt Management firms.
 The collective continues to grow.

 So, what does this all mean for CASS regulated firms?
 As has been demonstrated here, if you opportunistically thought CASS was on the back burner, think again.
 It remains to play a major role in the regulatory universe and there are no signs of that receding.

-If you’d like to find out how Hydrogen Group and I are helping firms with their CASS compliance, please get in touch with me.Posted over 1 year ago
+If you’d like to find out how Hydrogen Group and I are helping firms with their CASS compliance, please get in touch with me.Posted almost 2 years ago